Chairman’s statement

 Comment on results

-This is a further improvement on the last two years, reflecting the continuing progress in the size and longevity of the order book, with orders now stretching out to 2032.
-The order book cover for 2023/24 had further increased to over 90% by mid-July 2023.
+This is broadly consistent with the last three years, reflecting the continuing progress in the size and longevity of the order book, with orders now stretching out to mid-2030s.
+The slight decrease in order cover is mostly at MCL within the Communications and Intelligence division, which historically has short visibility but entered the last financial year with a relatively high order book.
+The order book cover for 2025/26 had further increased to over 85% by mid-July 2025.

 Annual change in earnings per share, before exceptional items, amortisation of other intangible assets and non-trading exchange differences including marking forward exchange contracts to market, all net of tax.